telerik/ajax-docs/controls/pivotgrid/functionality/export/excel.md

 * No automatic column/row resizing.
 * RadPivotGrid export throws an error when using a **GetDataItem()** in template. - This is a known issue when the **Page.GetDataItem()** is used.
 In order to works as expected the **DataBinder.GetDataItem(this)** needs to be used.
+* Large amounts of data can cause `Timeout` or `OutOfMemory` exceptions.
+Exporting is a resource intensive operation and if you get such issues, you can look into reducing the amount of data to be exported.